Lost in a good game

 Despite our anxieties about them, video games are becoming an increasingly important part of the social fabric of society.
 They are no longer a fringe activity, nor are they something to be ashamed of.
 Video games are the defining artistic medium of the 21st Century, and whatever our feelings about them, we need to start taking them seriously and accept that it’s okay to look at them in a positive light.

 More than that, there is a growing body of evidence that, when taken together, points to video games being a positive force in society.
 Over the past twenty years, “violent” video game use has skyrocketed – but youth violence rates have dropped.
 Recent studies have shown that video game use fosters problem-solving skills, and has an impact on childhood learning and social skills.

-LOST IN A GOOD GAME is Pete's first book, and will be published by Icon Books in Spring 2019
+LOST IN A GOOD GAME is Pete's first book, published by Icon Books in April 2019